open-make/airtrack-doc-website/index.md

 >i **Download**
 >i
->i Download all available CAD files and extra documents
+>i Download all available CAD files and extra documents:
 >i
+>i Contains: STL file, CAD Parasolid file, CAD for SolidWorks viewer, STEP file, PDF with some technical aspects
+>i
+>i
 >i [ZIP file](airtable_480x366.zip)
+>i
 >i **Note**
 >i
 >i The STL and STEP files vary in the used components at some places to this guide